StrangeBeeCorp/docs/docs/cortex/user-guides/first-start.md

 ![Cortex administrator](images/cortex_admin.png)

 You will then be able to log in using this user account.
-You will note that the default `cortex` organization has been created and that it includes your user account, a Cortex global admininistrator.
+You will note that the default `cortex` organization has been created and that it includes your user account, a Cortex global administrator.

 ![Cortex administrator Account](images/cortex_admin_login.png)